 4. SmartRecruiters - Good for Global Enterprise ATS Automation

 SmartRecruiters is an enterprise hiring platform with global compliance support, a marketplace of 600+ integrations, and AI-powered screening via its Winston Match engine.
-It's built for large organizations hiring across multiple countries.
+Built for large organizations hiring across multiple countries, it handles multi-country compliance at scale.

 Automation coverage: AI candidate matching (Winston Match), collaborative hiring workflows, global compliance and localization, offer management, marketplace of 600+ partner integrations.